 \section{Revisit of Bary-Soroker and Kozma's proof and our main result}

 Before presenting our main result, let us go back to Bary-Soroker and Kozma's proof of Theorem \ref{th:BSK}.
-In my personal opinion, the most crucial part of their proof is not the last step in their Section 3 (however, this step is also somewhat tricky), while is the following proposition listed as Eq.
+In my personal opinion, the most crucial part of their proof is the following proposition listed as Eq.
 (3) of their paper.

 \begin{propositionx} Let